 Over the next 10 years, the numbers of pediatric visits at Yale-New Haven Children’s Hospital are expected to triple.
 This creates a pressing need to build a new Ronald McDonald House of Connecticut to ensure state of the art care can be offered to the increased numbers of families in need.
 In many cases, the House is the critical link that brings together specialized medical treatment and the children who desperately need it.

 The new Ronald McDonald House will be constructed in three phases culminating in a 42 bedroom facility.
-Phase 1 is now completed with 18 bedrooms and 2 respite rooms and will contain 12,000 sq. ft. of leased space which will be converted into 12 bedrooms when funds become available in Phase 2.
+Phase 1 is now completed with 18 bedrooms and 2 respite rooms.
+Phase 2 contains 12,000 sq. ft. of leased space which will be converted into 12 bedrooms when funds become available in Phase 2.
 Phase 3 will add the remaining bedrooms.
 All common areas will be built to the full scale of 42 bedrooms in Phase 1.

 Our community fundraising goal is $2.5 million.